IOConcept/Recipe_Buddy/README.md

 To exit Recipe Buddy, select option 4 from the main menu.
 Recipe Buddy will save any changes made to the list of saved recipes and then exit the application.

 Credits
-Recipe Buddy was created by [Your Name Here].
+Recipe Buddy was created by Eric D. McCullar and ChatGpt Pro

 License
 Recipe Buddy is released under the MIT License.